A removable partial denture is designed specifically to meet the needs of the patient and can replace one or more missing teeth.

 Benefits of Partial Dentures

 If you have missing teeth, a removable partial denture is one way to replace them.
 Partial dentures have several benefits.
-For one thing, they can make it easier for you to chew food.
+For one, they can make it easier for you to chew food.
 They can also help you speak better if your speech has changed due to missing teeth.
 Removable partial dentures can support cheeks and lips so the face does not sag and make you look older.

 Removable partial dentures usually have replacement teeth fixed to a plastic base that matches the color of your gums.
 The plastic base may cover a metal framework.
-Partial dentures often have some form of clasp that attaches to your natural teeth.
+Partial dentures often have some form of clasp that attaches to your remaining natural teeth.

 Eating and Speaking – When you replace missing teeth, eating is much easier.
 But it takes practice.
 Here are some things that can help: